lolof-nsmbw/NSMBW-Advanced-Physics-Patch/README.md

 * **Newer Team:** For the *NewerSMBW* engine and foundational modding tools.
 * **Luke, RedStoneMatt & zement:** For the original upward-throwing shell logic and publishing the foundational NewerGEM codebase.
 * **RoadrunnerWMC, RootCubed & CHN Symbol Map Contributors:** For the invaluable symbol map resources, which greatly aided in cross-region memory offset tracking and reverse engineering[cite: 1].
-* **Lele:** My friend and veteran Kaizo player, for providing deep insights into advanced gameplay mechanics and inspiring the new movement features.
+* **Lele:** My friend and veteran SMM Kaizo player, for providing deep insights into advanced gameplay mechanics and inspiring the new movement features.
 * **2Maliao:** For code collaboration, sharing modding assets, and continuous technical discussion.